puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 ## Update policy override (Update)
->Edge Update 1.2.145.5 and later
+>Microsoft Edge Update 1.2.145.5 and later

 ### Description
-Specifies how Edge Update handles available updates from Microsoft Edge.
+Specifies how Microsoft Edge Update handles available updates from Microsoft Edge.

 If you enable this policy, Edge Update handles Microsoft Edge updates according to how you configure the following options: